mperdeck/jsnlog.ES6Demo/README.md

 5. *gulp* to build the project.
 This transpiles *es6Demo/es6/main.js* into *es6Demo/main.js*;
 6. *node main.js* to run the transpiled file. jsnlog will write a log message to the command line.

+Note that Babel transpiles the ES6 *import* statement to a CommonJs *require*.
+While you still have to use Babel instead of native ES6, use  [Browserify](http://jsnlog.com/Documentation/HowTo/LoadingJsFile#browserify) if you want to use the ES6 *import* statement on the client.

 ##About JSNLog##

 [JSNLog](http://jsnlog.com) is a client side JavaScript logging package that automatically logs to your server side log.